webclinic017/Insider-Trading-Real-Time-Analytics/README.md

 - `Tableau dashboard` is connected to `AWS Redshift`, the dashboard is updated real-time according to new entried added to Redshift

 <img src="https://github.com/AymenRumi/Insider-Trading-Real-Time-Analytics/blob/main/dashboard.png" width="1000" height="550">

+ ### Automation

+ - `Apache Airflow` is used to call `bash scripts` that call and terminate `python scripts` at specific periods of time when the website posts incoming data